oliviayouare/Daily-notes/README.md

+##3/12 trading notes
+Financial markets are exremely fluatuating these days.
+It started from US Stock's heavy plunge.
+Then Europe and Asia markets followed.
+What's worse is that not only stock market, commodity and bond also join in the stump party.

 ## 2020/3/6 looking for new job
 I just can't help thinking where it could lead me to if I continue to be a translator, or even a intepreter.
 It will always be as assistant work in most cases.
 Yes, I know that the top working opportunities will never be subsitituted by artificial intelligence.
 But I also know that the remaining intepreter or translator jobs are not only requiring for intepreting or translating skills, but also something else.